v0.06 06/17/2026

 The limitation of these APIs is that they operate only at the runtime level and do not propagate to the driver.
-As a result, these markers are absent in DirectX dump files, making it difficult to trace the marker hierarchy that led to a TDR or device error.
+As a result, these markers are absent in DX dump files, making it difficult to trace the marker hierarchy that led to a GPU crash or TDR.

 This proposal introduces a new D3D12 functionality that adds new APIs to configure D3D12 runtime to allow PIX markers and device object names to reach the driver.
-By doing so, these markers and device object names can be included in GPU dumps for postmortem debugging and made accessible to IHV tools at the driver level—something previously impossible.
+By doing so, these markers and device object names can be included in DX dump files for postmortem debugging and made accessible to IHV tools at the driver level—something previously impossible.
 This driver-level visibility also allows IHVs to incorporate markers and device object names into profiling data.

 This functionality is designed to integrate seamlessly with any Windows tooling, including IHV-specific tools, and is not exclusive to PIX.
 Additionally, PIX Events is available as an open-source software.
 If IHV tools need to decode marker data, they could use the PIX events decoder instead of creating their own decoder.